bcgov/moh-pidp/charts/rabbitmq/README.md

 ### Create vhost for dev/test/prod environment (Manually)
-In RabbitMQ management console, add a new vhost depending on environment you are working e.g. for the dev environment, add 'dev' vhsot.
+In RabbitMQ management console, add a new vhost depending on environment you are working e.g. for the dev environment, add 'dev' vhost.
+This value ('dev') reflects the Helm deployment name.

 ### Set permission of pidp user (Manually)
 In RabbitMQ management console, for pidp user give full permission to the newly created vhsot (dev/test/prod).